 Over the years, however, the Society has been much more than just a philanthropic institution.
 It has been a constant in the lives of the early Ithacan migrants replacing the homeland which they had left.
 ‘THE CLUB’ as it is fondly known, became a home base for the newcomers needing to connect with something familiar in a foreign land and culture.
 The result was a close-knit expatriate Ithacan fellowship which strode confidently into an alien environment and over time successfully integrated with the Australian community.

-That the Ithaca-Australia connection goes back a long way is evidenced by Exoghi villager, Andrea Lekatsas' involvement at the Eureka Stockade.
+That the Ithaca-Australia connection goes back a long way is evidenced by Exoghi villager, Andreas Lekatsas' involvement at the Eureka Stockade.
 And today, even though expatriate Ithacans frequently sojourn back to Ithaca, Australia is home, having chosen to settle and rear their families here.

 Nonetheless, the nostalgia for all things Ithacan remains, as indeed the desire to pass on to our children and grandchildren our traditions and the history of their roots.
 Our newspaper, ‘The Odysseus’, our website, and increasingly our Facebook presence, play a very valuable role in this regard, as well as helping to maintain connection amongst the increasingly dispersed Ithacan community, not only across Victoria and Australia, but throughout the world.
 The Ithacan Historical Society, established in 1990, also plays a valuable role documenting and preserving our past for future generations.